harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure.md

 ### VPC, ports, and security groups

 * Set up VPC firewall rules for the build instances on EC2.
 * Allow ingress access to ports 22 and 9079.
+Port 9079 is required for security groups within the VPC.
 * You must also open port 3389 if you want to run Windows builds and be able to RDP into your build VMs.
 * Create a Security Group.
 You need the Security Group ID to configure the runner.
 For information on creating Security Groups, go to the AWS documentation on [authorizing inbound traffic for your Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html).